 - In a large bowl or stand mixer fitted with a paddle attachment, beat together the cookie dough, cream cheese, and flour until fully combined, scraping down the sides as needed.

-- Use a medium cookie scoop to portion out the dough and lightly roll it into balls with your hands.
+- Use a small cookie scoop (4 teaspoons) to portion out the dough and lightly roll it into balls with your hands.

 - Roll the dough balls in granulated sugar and place cookies 2 inches apart on the prepared baking sheet.